sakirm-icpl/WDAC-Enterprise-Security/docs/tools/merge_policies.md

 - ConfigCI PowerShell module
 - Administrator privileges (for some operations)

-## Error Handling
+## Output

-The script includes comprehensive error handling:
+The script generates:

-- Validates PowerShell version compatibility
-- Checks for required modules
-- Verifies all policy files exist
-- Handles merge conflicts
-- Provides detailed error messages
+1. A merged XML policy file at the specified output path
+2. Optionally, a binary version of the policy (.bin file)
+3. Validation results if the `-Validate` parameter is used

+## Policy Merge Considerations

+### Policy Types
+- **Base Policies**: Foundation policies that can have supplemental policies
+- **Supplemental Policies**: Extend base policies with additional rules
+- **Deny Policies**: Explicitly block applications or paths
+- **Trusted App Policies**: Explicitly allow specific applications

+### Merge Order
+Policies are merged in a specific order to ensure proper rule precedence:
+1. Base policy is loaded first
+2. Deny policies are merged next (deny rules take precedence)
+3. Trusted app policies are merged
+4. Additional policies are merged last

+### Conflict Resolution
+When merging policies:
+- Deny rules typically take precedence over allow rules
+- More specific rules override less specific ones
+- Later merged policies can override earlier ones

 ## Best Practices

-1. **Always validate policies** before merging using the `-Validate` parameter
+1. **Validate Policies Before Merging**: Use the `-Validate` parameter to ensure all policies are syntactically correct
-2. **Test merged policies** in audit mode first
+2. **Test Merged Policies**: Deploy in audit mode first to verify effectiveness
-3. **Document merge operations** and the policies involved
+3. **Document Merge Operations**: Keep records of which policies were merged and when
-4. **Use meaningful names** for merged policies
+4. **Use Meaningful Names**: Name policies descriptively to aid in management
-5. **Maintain version control** for all policies
+5. **Version Control**: Maintain version history of merged policies
-6. **Backup original policies** before merging
+6. **Backup Original Policies**: Keep copies of original policies before merging

 ## Troubleshooting

 ### Common Issues

+1. **Policy validation failures**: Check policy syntax and structure
-1. **Merge conflicts**: Check for conflicting rules between policies
+2. **Merge conflicts**: Review policy rules for overlapping or conflicting rules
-2. **Invalid policies**: Validate individual policies before merging
+3. **Missing policies**: Verify all specified policy files exist
-3. **Permission denied**: Run PowerShell as Administrator
+4. **Permission denied**: Run PowerShell as Administrator if needed
-4. **Module not found**: Ensure the ConfigCI module is available

 ### Diagnostic Information

 The script provides detailed logging to help troubleshoot issues:
 - Informational messages about the merge process
 - Warning messages for potential issues
 - Error messages with specific details